 As the name suggests, micro-needling is a non-invasive procedure that uses fine needles to puncture your skin, which encourages collagen production.
 The result is a smoother, more toned surface with less visible scars and wrinkles.
 "After micro-needling there’s technically an open wound on the skin, and although it does not take long to close up, it takes at least several hours," says Frank.
 “I advise patients not to apply makeup for at least half a day, or six to eight hours, after micro-needling.”
 The goal is to let your skin heal and avoid infection.

 At the Gym

-We’re not saying a brush-through of brow gel, a swipe of lip balm, and a dab of concealer here or there is going to wreck havoc on your skin.
+We’re not saying a brush-through of brow gel, a swipe of lip balm, and a dab of concealer here or there is going to wreak havoc on your skin.
 Rather, it’s the foundation.
-“Thicker foundations are going to be occlusive and will potentially affect the how your skin functions,” notes Frank.
+“Thicker foundations are going to be occlusive and will potentially affect how your skin functions,” notes Frank.
 “If you’re sweating excessively while wearing makeup, you’re creating mud on the face.”
 The result?
 You guessed it.
 Clogged pores and breakouts.
 With that said, Frank believes wearing lighter, mineral-based makeup is a better alternative.
 “It’s all about allowing your skin and your pores to do their job, which is breathe and sweat," he explains.